theboyWhoCriedWoolf/async-bundle/docs/sagas.md

 ```
 <a name="preventDuplication"></a>
 ### Preventing generator duplication
 If you are looking to use Sagas but not [react-router-redux](https://github.com/reactjs/react-router-redux), you can avoid duplication by adding `store.asyncSagas` to your store.
-By doing this, AsyncBundle will store your generators using the name prop provided and will make sure its only added once.
+By doing this, `async-bundle` will store your generators using the name prop provided and will make sure its only added once.

 ```js
 /*